 Gravity is not the only force.
 Other forms of force exist.
 Multiple forces can affect an object at the same time.
 Forces can counteract gravity, making an object move against the direction of gravity.
 These cases do not disprove gravity.

 Objects can move against the direction of gravity, and flat-Earthers use it as “evidence” that gravity does not exist.
 In reality, there is at least a force other than gravity affecting the object, in the opposite direction from gravity, with a larger magnitude.

-Airplanes and birds fly because of lift and thrust that is greater than the force of gravity.
+Aeroplanes and birds fly because their lift and thrust are more significant than the force of gravity.
 An object can be stationary atop another object because of the normal force.
-Hot air balloons, clouds, and eggs in salt water can float if their buoyancy exceeds the force of gravity affecting them.
-Pieces of paper can go upward and stick to a comb because the electrostatic force attracting them is greater than gravity.
-An indoor skydiver can float because of drag from the wind is the same as the force of gravity.
-Fridge magnets can stick to the surface of a fridge because of their friction is holding them against gravity.
-A floating globe floats because of magnetic force repel it up against gravity.
-A wrecking ball does not fall down because of the tension from its chain holding it against the force of gravity.
+Hot air balloons, clouds, and eggs in saltwater can float if their buoyancy exceeds the force of gravity affecting them.
+Pieces of paper can go upward and stick to a comb because the electrostatic force attracting them is more significant than gravity.
+An indoor skydiver can float because the drag from the wind is the same as the force of gravity.
+Fridge magnets can stick to the surface of a fridge because their friction is holding them against gravity.
+A floating globe floats because magnetic force repels it up against gravity.
+A wrecking ball does not fall because of the tension from its chain, holding it against the force of gravity.

-All the phenomenon where an object is in motion against the direction of gravity can be explained by mechanics and physics in a consistent manner.
+All the phenomena where an object is in motion against the direction of gravity can be consistently explained by mechanics and physics.